 You’re obviously dreaming big.
-What’s next for you after the album release?
+What’s next for you?
 What else is on your music bucket list?

 My music bucket list is exponentially growing.
 I like to make big goals and little goals, so I guess I’ll start with that.
 Small goals would be to play 50 gigs in 2018, I would also really love to get the chance to become a regular performer somewhere in the area.
 Big goal bucket list, would be: playing the Opry, becoming a full-time musician or getting signed to a publishing deal and hopefully make a difference in someone’s life with my music.

-Stay tuned for more information on Wolfe and Little Bad.
+Stay tuned for more information on Wolfe and check out Little Bad on iTunes.